-here are plenty of good reasons to do your own nails.
-Not only can it save you time and money, but with a self-mani you can get exactly the color and look you want.
-If you’re artsy, nails provide a great way to express yourself with original eye-catching designs to entertain the masses.
-With care and patience, your home mani can look like a salon job if you avoid certain bad practices.
+There are plenty of good reasons to do your own nails.
+Not only can it save you time and money, but with a diy mani, you can get exactly the color and look you want.
+If you’re artsy, nails provide a great way to express yourself with original eye-catching designs.
+With care and patience, your mani can look like a salon job if you avoid certain bad practices.

-To get a professional-looking mani at home, avoid these eight errors!
+To get a professional-looking mani at home, be gentle with your nails and avoid these eight errors!

-- Ancient Products: Most of us have a beloved shade of polish stashed in a drawer that dates back a few years, just in case.
+- Old Products: Most of us have a beloved shade of polish stashed in a drawer that dates back a few years, just in case.
 However, old products tend to lose their integrity, resulting in premature chipping and peeling.
-Ditch your old products and splurge on brand new base, top and color!
+Ditch your old products and splurge on brand new base, top and color.

 - Picky Eater: Picking and nibbling at your nails and cuticles is a sure way to sabotage your mani.
 Biting off chipped peeling polish is even worse, because it strips your nails of their topmost layer and sets them up for brittleness and breakage.

 - Skipping the Base Coat: A good base coat puts a protective layer between your nail bed and color.
-Also, your color will adhere better to a base coat, for a longer-lasting mani.
+Also, your color will adhere better to a base coat, for a longer-lasting manicure.

 - Laying it On Thick: Most polish appears sheer when you apply a thin coat.
 Don’t make the mistake of laying it on thick to get opaque color.
 Use two or three thin coats, and let each dry between layers for a prettier finish that doesn’t nick or smudge.